-Auto insurance for teen drivers is expensive because their age bracket has the most crashes annually.
+Auto insurance for teen drivers is expensive because they’re at a high risk of having an accident.
 Teens aren’t experienced drivers yet (which is why it’s important to make sure that they get lots of practice) and they tend to take a lot of risks.
 Anyways, the good news is that you can get cheap car insurance for your teenager, and we’ll explain how.

 1. Look for discounts.

 Discounts are a prime way to save on auto insurance.
 Because insurance for young drivers is so expensive, there are many discounts available for teenagers and students – insurance companies want to make the pricing more manageable.

 Here are some common discounts offered for young drivers:

 - Good student discount: If your student has a 3.0 or higher GPA or has made the Dean’s List or Honor Roll, they might be eligible for a Good Student Discount.
 (This discount exists because students with good grades are seen as being less of a risk.)

 - Driving school: Has your teen done driver’s ed?
 They could qualify for a discount.

 - Discounts for being away: Is your teen attending college far away?
 There may be a discount for that, and it allows you to keep your teen on your policy so they can drive while they’re home on breaks.